Susafp/Portfolio-Milestone-One/README.md

 I´ve mainly used Microsoft Edge´s Development tools to constantly test each change that I made to my website and to ensure that it appeared in the desired way on different screen sizes (mobile, tablet and desktop).
 I also tested my website with Google Chrome and Mozilla Firefox.
 ### HTML and CSS Validation

-To test my whole website, I went through each page and tested it feature by feature,
+To test my whole website, I went through each page and tested it feature by feature, used:

-using [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code, and
+[W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) to validate my HTML code, and

-I used the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.
+[W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my CSS code.

 ### Bugs or Problems